skyscrapers/documentation/kubernetes/monitoring.md

 ```
         - name: {{ template "app.fullname" . }}-fpm-exporter
-          image: "skyscrapers/php-fpm-exporter:v0.4.0"
+          image: "hipages/php-fpm_exporter:0.5.2"
-          command: ["--addr","0.0.0.0:8080","--endpoint", "127.0.0.1:{{ .Values.app.port }}"]
+          command: ["--phpfpm.scrape-uri", "tcp://127.0.0.1:{{ .Values.app.port }}/status"]
           ports:
             - name: prom
-              containerPort: 8080
+              containerPort: 9253
+              protocol: TCP
           livenessProbe:
-            httpGet:
-              path: /healthz
+            tcpSocket:
               port: prom
             initialDelaySeconds: 10
             periodSeconds: 5
           readinessProbe:
-            httpGet:
-              path: /healthz
+            tcpSocket:
               port: prom
             initialDelaySeconds: 10
             timeoutSeconds: 5
 ```

 *Note that you'll need to adjust `{{ template "app.fullname" . }}` and `{{ .Values.app.port }}` to the correct helm variables.
 The first one represents the app name we want to monitor.
-The second is the php-fpm port of thet application.*
+The second is the php-fpm port of the application.*

 After that, you can add a `ServiceMonitor` to scrape it.